harp-tech/protocol/Device.md

     0      :d1, 0, 2
 ```

-Used to verify the identity of the device.
-A list of devices can be found at [harp-tech/whoami](https://github.com/harp-tech/whoami).
-To reserve a range of IDs or specific IDs for your project or company, please follow the instructions in that repository.
-If the device doesn’t have a pre-allocated ID on the IDs list, this register should be set as `0` (Zero).
+Specifies the product identifier of the device.
+The list of reserved device product identifiers can be found at [harp-tech/whoami](https://github.com/harp-tech/whoami).
+To reserve specific identifiers for your project or company, please follow the instructions in that repository.
+If the device does not have a pre-allocated identifier, this register MUST be set to its default value of `0`.

 ### **`R_HW_VERSION_H` (U8) – Major Hardware Version**